Living With Generalized Anxiety Disorder

 Taking Active Steps to Combat Anxiety

-A treatment plan is only the beginning when it comes to living with and managing GAD.
+A treatment plan is only the beginning when it comes to living with generalized anxiety disorder.
 For the best long-term outcomes it is important to be proactive and take steps to prevent and manage anxiety.
 A good treatment program will teach patients numerous strategies for controlling anxiety after treatment has ended.
 It will also help each patient develop a plan for using these and other strategies at home.
 Residential care for GAD is a great way to kick-start management of this condition, but patients then need to take control and take active steps for lifelong success in combating anxiety.

 Changing Negative Thoughts to Positive

 One of the most powerful things a patient in treatment for anxiety disorders can learn is how to change negative thoughts and behaviors.
 This is the strength of CBT, and when a patient embraces the therapy, he or she learns how to take those strategies and keep using them long after treatment is over.
 Anxiety cannot simply be driven away by willpower, but the negative thoughts can be altered.